|

 - A complete explanation, according to Aristotle, for some feature

-of natural phenomenon must include the following factors or
+of natural phenomenon must include the following factors, reasons, or

-hence the reference used in many sources citing these factors is
+hence the title reference used in many sources citing these factors is

-fact, Aristotle's four factors answer why-questions about natural
+fact, Aristotle's four factors answer why-questions about how natural

-centuries later when most of Aristotle's factors, of explanation, which
+to progress many centuries later when most of Aristotle's factors of

-factor alone, with occasional use of the final factor, as in the
+factor alone, with occasional use of the final factor (especially, as

 - The material factor: the ultimate substratum of matter